obiSerra/obiserra.github.io/_posts/2019-08-26-unit-tests-and-code-smells.md

     ...

 ```

-The need for testable code brought us to improve the overall code, applying the The Single Responsibility Principle and The Principle of Least knowledge.
+The need for testable code brought us to improve the overall code, applying The Single Responsibility Principle and The Principle of Least Knowledge.

-_Tip:_ Using the Dipendency Injection and Invertion of Control the couplings between each class was further reduced.
+_Tip:_ Using the Dependency Injection and Inversion of Control the couplings between each class was further reduced.

-_Bonus Point:_ after few days we were able to easily reuse some of the classes in another main class to generate a slightly differnt json.
+_Bonus Point:_ after a few days we were able to easily reuse some of the classes in another main class to generate a slightly different JSON.